Frequently Asked Questions for S1 Admission Application

-Ans: Integrated Humanities comprises subjects such as History, EPA and Geography.
+Ans: Integrated Humanities comprises subjects such as History, Economics and Public Affairs (EPA) and Geography.
 All S1 to S3 students study Integrated Humanities.
-To go along with the project based learning, the School also introduces our own school-based curriculum with an emphasis on acquiring generic skills and developing positive attitudes and values among our students.
+To go along with the project-based learning, the School also introduces our own school-based curriculum with an emphasis on acquiring generic skills and developing positive attitudes and values among our students.

 - What is “Learning Without Walls (LEWOWA)”?
 Is it compulsory for all students?

-Ans: Every student (except final year students) should participate in one LEWOWA programme each year, and he / she will be required to complete assignment(s) such as project work, log book, portfolio, presentation for assessment.
+Ans: Every student (except final year students) should participate in one LEWOWA programme each year.
+LEWOWA offers life-wide learning programmes in which Pooikeinians can gain insights outside classrooms.
+It aims at cultivating Christian leaders through life-changing learning experiences.
 For more information, please visit the LEWOWA webpage on the School website. http://www.spkc.edu.hk/LEWOWA/

 VI.
 Student Affairs and Welfare